Mary Jo Estep: Later life

 Mary Jo Estep studied music and attended Central Washington University.
 She was an elementary school music teacher for about forty years, before her retirement in 1974.
-Mary Jo Estep learned the details of her origins in 1975, when novelist Dayton Hyde was researching Mike Daggett's story and sought her out.
+Mary Jo Estep learned the details of her origins in 1975, when a woman read Dayton Hyde's book The Last Free Man about Mike Daggett's story, realized that she went to school with Estep and recalled that Estep's parents were killed in a massacre.
+Hyde then sought Estep out, finding her in Yakima.
 She died in 1992, aged about 82 years, in Yakima, after she was given the wrong medication in a nursing home.